airalab/robonomics-grant-program/proposals/Logistics_Blockchain_Digital_Twin.md

 ---

 ## 5. Expected results :package:
-> In this section, you are invited to describe what specific results your team is planning to produce by the end of the project.
-It can be: setup, launch and test guides, theory and calculations, reports, repositories, ROS modules, articles, videos, blog posts, etc. (max. one page long).

   - Process description of high-value supply chains
   - Blockchain and IOT integrated process specification of high-value supply chains